* Last updated June 22, 2021

-Savvy online shoppers look forward to the veritable Christmas in July that is Amazon Prime Day, but scammers look forward to this event too.
-Amazon scams account for a significant percentage of internet retail fraud so it is important that consumers know what to look for.
+Savvy online shoppers look forward to the charitable Christmas in June, Amazon Prime Day, but scammers look forward to this event, too.
+Amazon scams account for a significant percentage of internet retail fraud, making it important that consumers know what to look for.
 Armed with the ability to spot an Amazon scam, you can work to avoid them while still saving big during online shopping.

 Amazon scams are so prevalent simply because they tend to work.
 With the sheer number of Amazon and Amazon Prime customers using the website, there is a good chance that any phishing attempt hiding behind the Amazon name and logo will find its way to a customer.
 There is no single type of Amazon scam, but they can take on so many different forms that it can be hard to tell what is real and what is a trap.

 Many online shoppers are about to embark on a two-day shopping spree full of great deals for Amazon Prime Day.
 However, good deals could also mean lots of scammers.
-This Amazon Prime Day, which runs through July 15 and 16, make sure you know how to protect yourself from these scams:
+This Amazon Prime Day, make sure you know how to protect yourself from these scams:

-There are several different phishing scams involving Amazon, especially on Amazon Prime Day, and other retailers, but some of the more common ones include:
+There are several different phishing scams involving Amazon, especially on Amazon Prime Day, and other retailers.
+However, some of the more common ones include:

 The goal is always to get you to click an included link then enter your sensitive account information for the scammers.
 The link may even install a virus or other harmful software on your computer.